 The Japanese Garden, or Saiwaen, is set on an island in the middle of Jurong Lake.
-Opened in 1973, this well-manicured garden is is less explored and more compact than its sister garden next door, the Chinese Garden.
+Opened in 1973, this well-manicured garden is less explored and more compact than its sister garden next door, the Chinese Garden.

 Arriving at the main entrance, visitors step through a traditional gate which sets a rustic tone for the rest of the Garden.
 On the other side of the gate is the Dry Garden with pebbled-grounds and well-kept hedges.

-The Rest House
+The Rest House at The Japanese Garden

 Past the Dry Garden is a traditional Japanese Rest House.
 This open structure is set against the backdrop of a lotus-draped pond.
 A white stone bridge and red wooden bridges span the pond gracefully, leading to sheltered pavilions on the other side.
 Kids will enjoy clamouring over the arch of the bridges and making their way from one side of the pond to the other.

 The Japanese Garden is also a fauna sanctuary so do not be surprised if you see migratory birds on your visit.
-Keep a look out and you may be surprised by what you can spot while on your visit.
+Keep a lookout and you may be surprised by what you can spot while on your visit.

 Stone Lantern Valley